SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: Introduction

 Besides device and algorithm design, achieving naturalistic human-technology interactions relies on one more essential element: data.
 Thanks to the advancements in camera and microphone technologies, one can effortlessly capture and share their surrounding's audio and visual information.
 Unfortunately, the same practicality does not apply to tactile data.
-When humans touch an object, they feel a rich array of tactile cues revealing its distinct surface properties, such as friction, roughness, thermal, and compliance~\cite{Okamoto2013PsychophysicalDO}.
-High-fidelity data collection for each property requires specialized expertise and recording technology.
+When humans touch an object, they feel a rich array of tactile cues revealing its distinct surface properties, such as friction, roughness, thermal, and compliance~\cite{Okamoto2013PsychophysicalDO}, depending on the applied exploratory procedures, e.g., sliding, static contact, and pressing~\cite{lederman1987hand}.
+High-fidelity data collection for each property and exploratory procedure requires specialized expertise and recording technology.
 This situation makes it challenging for regular users to record the tactile feel of every encountered surface instantly.
 A fundamental issue is that tactile cues, unlike light and sound waves, require physical contact.
-The resulting skin deformations depend on finger and surface properties and applied normal force and speed~\cite{richardson2022learning}; these can vary substantially even for the same user and surface, hugely influencing the recorded tactile data.
-Due to these reasons, only a few available databases~\cite{culbertson2014one,strese2019haptic,jiao2019haptex,devillard2023con} include tactile recordings from interactions with surfaces.
-Moreover, existing databases often concentrate on a single or limited number of sensory cues insufficient for lifelike digitization of surfaces or neglect bare-finger interactions, the most natural way of interacting with our surroundings~\cite{lederman1999perceiving}.
-Finally, these databases mainly do not include psychophysical sensations humans perceive upon interaction; providing such information can tremendously help understand human texture perception or generate algorithms for machine perception.
+The resulting skin deformations depend on finger and surface properties and applied normal force and speed~\cite{richardson2022learning}; these can vary substantially even for the same user and surface, hugely influencing the recorded tactile data~\cite{tanaka2014contact}.
+Due to these reasons, only a few available databases~\cite{culbertson2014one,strese2017content,strese2019haptic,richardson2022learning} include tactile recordings from interactions with surfaces.
+Moreover, existing databases often concentrate on single or dual sensory cues, e.g., vision and tactile, audition and tactile, or tactile only, insufficient for lifelike digitization of surfaces or neglect bare-finger interactions, the most natural way of interacting with our surroundings~\cite{lederman1999perceiving}.
+Finally, these databases mainly do not include psychophysical sensations humans perceive upon interaction such as rough--smooth, flat--bumpy, sticky--slippery, hot--cold, regular--irregular, fine--coarse, hard--soft, and wet--dry; providing such information can tremendously help understand human texture perception or generate algorithms for machine perception.

 To address the above issues with the existing datasets, we propose a novel database, \href{https://www.sens3.net}{SENS3\footnote{\href{https://www.sens3.net}{www.sens3.net}}}, encompassing all necessary multisensory cues for naturalistic texture digitization.
 Our open-access database includes visual, auditory, and tactile data recorded while two participants explored 50 surfaces with their fingertips.
 Data collection measurements were conducted with a custom-designed apparatus, and they consisted of four exploratory procedures: static contact for thermal aspects, pressing and tapping to record compliance and hardness properties, and sliding to capture roughness and friction.
 Additionally, \href{https://www.sens3.net}{SENS3} includes psychophysical sensations rated by thirteen participants while freely interacting with the selected surfaces.
 We also introduce a user-friendly website that describes data collection procedures and collected data for a broad audience.
 We envision that our database will significantly impact various fields, such as human-machine interaction and robotics, providing a comprehensive and rich resource for researchers and developers to enhance the realism and authenticity of texture rendering and perception and, ultimately, to improve the user experience.